awsdocs/amazon-kendra-developer-guide/doc_source/response-types.md

 ## Document<a name="query-document"></a>

 Amazon Kendra returns ranked documents for those that match the search term\.
 The ranking is based on the confidence that Amazon Kendra has in the accuracy of the search result\.
 Information about the matching document is returned in the [QueryResultItem](API_QueryResultItem.md)\.
-It includes the title of the document, The excerpt includes highlight information for search text and the section of matching text in the document\.
+It includes the title of the document\.
+The excerpt includes highlight information for search text and the section of matching text in the document\.
 The URI for matching documents is in the `SourceURI` document attribute\.
-The following sample JSON show the document summary for a matching document\.
+The following sample JSON shows the document summary for a matching document\.

 ```
 {